Police recount mayhem and 'attempted coup' in U.S. Capitol riot | Politics

 Some Democrats have suggested Trump, who made an incendiary speech to supporters before the riot repeating false claims that the 2020 election was stolen from him through widespread voting fraud, be called to testify.
 The officers recounted how rioters fought on Trump's behalf, seeking to prevent Congress from formally certifying now-President Joe Biden's election victory.
 "He himself helped create this monstrosity," Capitol Police Officer Aquilino Gonell said of Trump as he described rioters wielding weapons including police shields, batons, sledgehammers, flag poles, Taser devices, chemical irritants, metal pipes, rocks, broken table legs and metal guard rails.

-The officers urged lawmakers to determine what happened, including whether Trump or others helped instigate it.
+The officers urged lawmakers to determine whether Trump or others helped instigate the riot.
 "There was an attack carried out on Jan.
 6, and a hit man sent them.
-I want you to get to the bottom of that," Capitol police officer Harry Dunn said.
+I want you to get to the bottom of that," Capitol police officer Harry Dunn testified.

 Committee Chairman Bennie Thompson and Republican panel member Liz Cheney warned against "whitewashing" a riot in which more than 535 people now face criminal charges, even as Trump allies portray the panel as politically motivated.
-Cheney, stripped of her House Republican leadership post after denouncing Trump's election falsehoods, said she hopes the nation does not become so blinded by partisanship that "we throw away the miracle" of American democracy.
+Cheney, stripped of her House Republican leadership post after denouncing Trump's election falsehoods, asked: "Will we be so blinded by partisanship that we will throw away the miracle of America?"

-The committee, expected to explore questions about how the riot was organized and financed as well as law enforcement's lack of preparedness, heard the most detailed public account to date of what police encountered during the rampage.
-More than a hundred officers were injured by the hundreds of rioters.
+The committee, expected to explore questions about how the riot was organized and financed as well as law enforcement's lack of preparedness, heard the most detailed public account to date of what police encountered.
+More than a hundred officers were injured by hundreds of rioters.
 Fanone said he was pulled into the crowd, beaten, shocked repeatedly with a Taser, robbed of his badge and knocked unconscious, suffering a heart attack.
 Fanone said he heard a rioter say "kill him with his own gun."

-'MEDIEVAL BATTLEFIELD' "What we were subjected to that day was like something from a medieval battlefield," Gonell said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)